jyanghua/SimpleTwitter/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
+- [x] Remove the media URL from the body since it is already previewed.
+- [x] Replace the shortened Twitter URLs with the original shortened URLs to make it feel like the Twitter App (Changed autoLink to setMovementMethod to stop overriding HTML body).

 ## Video Walkthrough